Activities & Things to Do in Golden Bay

 Golden Bay is surrounded by two of New Zealand's most spectacular national parks.
 Together they offer glistening, golden sand beaches, turquoise, crystal clear waters, alongside alpine meadows and snowy mountain ranges.

 Golden Bay is enjoyable all year as we have a climate that rivals that of the Mediterranean (but milder in winter) and is ideal year-round for outdoor activities.
 Summer time day temperatures are usually 23oC (73of) to 28oC (82of), and even in mid-winter, daytime temperatures in Golden Bay usually reach 13-18oC.
 This very mild climate together with the Nelson region's high sunshine hours ensures that the beautiful outdoors of Golden Bay can be enjoyed during all seasons.

 One of the most frequent comments from guests is that they wished that they had arranged to stay longer!
-One reason being that there are so many diverse things to do, from short, simple beach or bush walks to guided day tours, scenic flights, horse treks, kayaking or boat cruises through the Abel Tasman.
+One reason being that there is so much to experience; from short, simple beach or bush walks to guided day tours, scenic flights, horse treks, kayaking or boat cruises through the Abel Tasman.

 Golden Bay Walks and Hiking